Damiana da Cunha: Literature

 Damiana da Cunha was represented in Brazilian literature by various means over time.
 Biographies produced in the 19th century had searched to portray her as a "model Indian".
 This utilization was the consequence of the political agenda at the time, the objective of which was to create a unified national identity.
 To that end, the intellectuals involved in this project chose people with notable accomplishments and created narratives for them to be transformed into national heroes.
 Damiana da Cunha had also been subject to these revisions through the lens of Indianist literature, as she embodied attributes that were assigned to Native peoples at the time, such as noble attitudes and their conversion to Catholicism.
 Meanwhile, the religious issue was a prominent talking point in the literary works of the 19th century, being used as a justification for the creation of missions and expeditions.

 Already by the 20th century, those who recorded her history created a narrative during this time that sought to regionalize Damiana.
 Soon, along with religious issues, her credibility among both the colonizers and the Kayapos was fundamental for the project.
 This occurred due to the government's intention at the time to amend for the impacts of Portuguese colonization and foment a sense of belonging among the people of Goiás.
 Works made during the 21st century, such as with Maria José Silveira and "Guerra no Coração do Cerrado", seek to counteract the narrative constructed in previous centuries about the Kayapo people.
 In the book, Silveira intended to explore Damiana's feelings during various situations in her live, instead of explaining her accomplishments in an irreverent and grandiose manner.

-It is important to note that, for a long time, Damiana as an idea was appropriated for political ends, without the idea of understanding her as a complex individual.
+For a long time, Damiana as an idea was appropriated for political ends, without the idea of understanding her as a complex individual.
 Above all, as a consequence of the current political atmosphere, her memory has been disputed to counteract the current historical narrative, still heavily based on a Eurocentric worldview.